 Chiropractic Care and Insurance

-Even though chiropractic care is often considered a complementary medical service, most insurance plans cover a portion of chiropractic treatment costs.
+Even though chiropractic care is often considered a complementary medical service, your insurance provider may cover chiropractic care or at least a portion of the treatment costs.

 This includes the largest health insurance providers, as well as Medicare, Medicaid, and federal plans for service members.